 Insomnia Acupressure Treatment

 A human body is considering as a mini nature.
 When the sun descends, the night is coming; meanwhile, the Qi (vital energy) and blood slip into the interior and human fall into sleep.
-This is a well-balanced status for a person.
+It is a well-balanced status for a person.
 Now, you can get a conclusion that if Qi and blood cannot slip into the interior in the evening due to any reasons, you will get into insomnia.

 Acupressure insomnia treatment works by calming the mind, pain control, relieve digestive problems, improves circulation, sedative function, relieve palpitations, and pacify asthma-like symptoms.